Graduate Academic Policies

 The following situations result in academic dismissal:

 Students have the right to appeal their dismissal to the King Graduate School if failure to meet academic standards was related to extenuating circumstances.
 Proof of such circumstances is required.
-If warranted, an appeal committee will be convened to hear the students’ appeals.
-Depending on the decision of the Appeals Committee, the student may be permitted to return as matriculated or non-matriculated status.
+If warranted, the Appeals Committee will be convened to hear the student's appeal.
+Depending on the decision of the Appeals Committee, the student may be permitted to return in matriculated or non-matriculated status.

 Attendance Policy